pranav-sangani/Personal-Website/README.md

 ![Spider Solitaire Preview](docs/spider_readme.PNG)

 # Credits
-For both Spider and Paint, I am just using a iframe component that are going to their
+For both Spider and Paint, I am using an iframe component that goes to their
 websites: https://www.squidbyte.com/games/spidersolitairewindowsxp/ and https://jspaint.app respectively.